 As a beauty professional, you’re in a unique position to help clients who are potentially victims of abuse.
 By learning to recognize the signs, how to safely talk to clients and having resources and tools on-hand, you can help make a big difference.

-For National Domestic Violence Month, BARBICIDE® National Director of Education & Industry Relations Leslie Roste spoke to salon owner, domestic violence survivor and Shear Haven Co-Founder Susanne Shepherd Post (@su2she) on how to navigate conversations with clients who might be in danger.
+Whether training in this area is required in your state or you just want to be educated in how to help your clients, here are some tips from BARBICIDE® National Director of Education & Industry Relations Leslie Roste spoke to salon owner, domestic violence survivor and Shear Haven Co-Founder Susanne Shepherd Post (@su2she) on how to navigate conversations with clients who might be in danger.
 Keep scrolling for a few key takeaways.